 #4.
 Change Your Seats

-This exercise is ideal for both small and large teams.
+This is one of the change management exercises that is ideal for both small and large teams.
 Here the participants should observe an object from different seats and notice the difference.

 Time: Around 5 minutes